 21) Go For A Pub Cantina Crawl

 Cantina culture is a fun aspect for any drinkers to experience when visiting Mexico.
 While traditionally these are places for men, Guanajuato is full of friendly cantinas that welcome chicas with a smile.
-So walk through the signature swinging doors, pony up to the bar, and tip back a cerveza and maybe a shot of tequila.
+So walk through the signature swinging doors, pony up to the bar, and order a shot of tequila with a cerveza.

-The most well-known cantina in Guanajuato is Bar el Incendio, which is now popular with Guanajuato’s student crowd.
-But there are many other cantinas all around the city, so you can create a fun cantina crawl around town and duck into a few of them while walking around town.
+The most well-known cantina in Guanajuato is Bar el Incendio, which is popular with Guanajuato’s student crowd.
+But there are many other cantinas all around the city, so you can create a fun cantina crawl around town and duck into a few of them.

-Bar el Incendio is a great bet to start out at any time and always welcoming.
+🍺 Bar el Incendio is a great bet to start out at any time and always welcoming.
+Located here.

-La Norteña is a friendly cantina with a baseball theme, near the stadium.
+🍺 La Norteña is a friendly cantina with a baseball theme, near the stadium.
+Located here.

-Los Barilitos, near the market, is best visited earlier and has an interesting urinal set-up for the men.
+🍺 Los Barilitos, near the market, is a cantina that’s best visited earlier and has an interesting urinal set-up for men.
+Located here.

 22) Indulge in Endless Botanas at Clave Azul

 This legendary botanero is full of character and a friendly owner.
-Come here for some drinks between 2:00-5:30 and you’ll be treated with complimentary botanas as you sip your cervezas.
+Come here for drinks between 2:00 – 5:30 pm and you’ll be treated with complimentary botanas while sipping cervezas.
 Botanas are essentially the Mexican version of tapas, and Clave Azul does a great rendition on this tradition.
-With each drink you order, a mystery snack will come along with it.
+With each drink ordered, a mystery snack will come along with it.

 23) Seek Out Some Microbreweries in Guanajuato